 How ASC Helps?

-- Research: Based on the briefing session, an in-depth economic, organizational and market-specific scrutiny will be carried out to draw up a list of potential targets (“Target List”) fitting the JV criteria set by the client.
+- Research: Based on the briefing session, an in-depth economic, organizational and market-specific scrutiny will be carried out to draw up a list of potential targets (“Target List”) fitting the Joint Venture criteria set by the client.
 The initial long list of target companies will be discussed with the client with a view to screening the best and suitable possible targets.
 (A shortlist of target companies would be generated as a result of such discussions).

 - Solicitation and Pursuit: Specific approach will be made to each of the shortlisted targets at top management levels to see if they are willing to discuss and negotiate the broad parameters of a possible value-chain partnership.
 The identity of the client will not be disclosed to any short-listed target unless they have shown willingness to discuss and have signed confidentiality agreements with ASC.
 Mutual presentations and any other relevant information will be shared at this stage, but carefully balancing the interests and intentions of the client.